 Like this post?
 Help us by sharing it!

 Everyone thinks they know what sumo wrestling is.
-It’s about big fat guys slamming into each other, right?
+A sand covered ring.
+Loin cloths.
+Men slamming into each other.

 1. Sumo is a religious ritual

-Compared with most sports in the world today, sumo originated a heck of a long time ago.
-About 1,500 years, in fact.
-From the very beginning it was entwined with Shinto ritual, when it was performed at shrines to ensure a bountiful harvest and to honour the spirits – known as kami.
+Compared with most sports in the world today, sumo originated a long time ago – a really long time ago – about 1,500 years.
+From the very beginning it was entwined with Shinto ritual, performed at shrines to ensure a bountiful harvest and to honour the spirits – known as kami.

-Sumo is still very closely associated with its religious origins, and Shinto principles continue to govern the everyday life of today’s sumo wrestlers.
+Shinto principles continue to govern the everyday life of sumo wrestlers today.
 Each of the ring-entering ceremonies is a Shinto purification ritual, and every newly promoted yokozuna (the highest rank in sumo) performs his first ring-entering ceremony at the Meiji Shrine in Tokyo.
 The canopy that hangs over the ring is modelled after the roof of a Shinto shrine, indicating that the ring itself is a holy place.

 A sumo match doesn’t start until both wrestlers have placed both hands on the ground at the same time.
-This leads to quite a lot of faffing about while each wrestler tries to psyche the other out, pretending to put his hand down and then getting back up again.
+Each wrestler tries to psyche the other out, pretending to put his hand down and then getting back up again.

-Once they finally do begin, it is very rare for sumo bouts to last longer than a few seconds – although occasionally they can last up to four minutes.
-This means that the action is very fast-paced and exciting.
+Once they finally do begin, it’s very rare for sumo bouts to last longer than a few seconds – although occasionally they can last up to four minutes.
+The action is very fast-paced and exciting.
 A match ends when one of the wrestlers is either thrown out of the ring, or if any part of his body apart from the soles of his feet touches the ground.

 Interestingly, the match can also end if one of the wrestlers loses his mawashi, or loincloth – in which case the de-loinclothed wrestler is disqualified.
 More interestingly still, this rule was only adopted after Japan began to take on European (read: prudish) attitudes toward nudity.